1 of 20

 4. Fill in the hostnames you want to use the challenge on and click the Add Domain button.

-5. Choose your challenge mode:
+5. Choose your challenge mode.
+You have three options:

-6. Choose the passing threshold you want for your site according to the difficulty level: auto, easy, moderate, and difficult.
+1. Choose the passing threshold you want for your site according to the difficulty level: auto, easy, moderate, and difficult.
 These modes will determine how accurate the user’s answers should be to pass the test.

-7. With everything filled-up, click the Save button on the top-right corner.
+2. With everything filled-up, click the Save button on the top-right corner.

-Now you have your site configured to use the hCaptcha solution.
-To configure our Azion’s solution, you now have to get the site-key from hCaptcha.
+To configure Azion’s integration, you now have to get the site-key from hCaptcha.
+Still in the hCaptcha site, follow these steps:

-1. In your dashboard, on the upper-menu click on Sites.
+1. In your dashboard, on the upper-menu, click on Sites.

-To instantiate the hCaptcha solution, follow these steps:
+To start the configuration, follow these steps:

 1. On the Products menu, select Edge Firewall in the SECURE section.